w3ctag/design-reviews/2013/07/WebAudio.md

 ## General Discussion

 The Web Audio API presents an architecture for low-latency audio processing and playback.
-It does this by creating _source_ and _destinations_.
+It does this by creating _sources_ and _destinations_.
 Processing nodes may be placed between these sources and destinations to modify the audio.
 Many of the most commonly used types of processing elements in audio engineering are required by the spec.
 This rich library of audio processing primitives combined with an architecture that ensures they can be run off of the main thread ensures the architecture presented by the API can map efficiently to many forms of hardware and, in general, that it will pose few hazards to portions of the web platform which are in contention for main-thread (JS, rendering) resources.

 In addition to the library of "canned" node types, Web Audio specifies a `ScriptProcessorNode` type that enables processing of samples in script.